Carpet: Turkey

 The oldest records of flat woven kilims come from Çatalhöyük Neolithic pottery, circa 7000 B.C.
 One of the oldest settlements ever to have been discovered, Çatalhöyük is located south east of Konya in the middle of the Anatolian region.
 The excavations to date (only three percent of the town) not only found carbonized fabric but also fragments of kilims painted on the walls of some of the dwellings.
 The majority of them represent geometric and stylized forms that are similar or identical to other historical and contemporary designs.

-The knotted rug is believed to have reached Asia Minor and the Middle East with the expansion of various nomadic tribes peoples during the latter period of the great Turkic migration of the 8th and 9th centuries.
-Famously depicted in European paintings of The Renaissance, beautiful Anatolian rugs were often used from then until modern times, to indicate the high economic and social status of the owner.